-Kittery is right over the New Hampshire line from Portsmouth, NH, where you’ll find a number of things to do with kids, including Water Country.
+Kittery is right over the New Hampshire line from Portsmouth, NH, where you’ll find a number of things to do with kids, including Water Country and the Strawbery Banke Museum.
 Another quick trip is to the Nubble Lighthouse, located in York, Maine.
 Portland and Freeport Maine are also nice day trips from Portland.

 Where to Stay in Kittery, Maine

 Many families who visit Kittery go for only the day, but there are several hotels nearby to stay.
 If you’d like to stay in nearby Portsmouth, the Sheraton Portsmouth Harborside is beautiful, and conveniently located (see reviews here).

 There is also a Residence Inn (reviews here).
 Most of the lodging right in Kittery is motel-style.
 The top-rated is the Kittery Inn and Suites.
 There’s also a brand-new Hampton Inn and Suites located adjacent to the outlets.

 Have you been to Kittery Maine?
 What is your favorite thing to do?